genesiscommunitysuccess/docs/docs/02_database/03_data-types/03_views-entities.md

 -   SingleCardinalityViewEntity
 -   MultiCardinalityViewEntity

-For more information, see our page on [Views](https://docs.genesis.global/secure/reference/developer/api/database/concepts/data-structure/views/#types-of-view)
+For more information, see our page on machison'io Views](https://docs.genesis.global/secure/reference/developer/api/database/concepts/data-structure/views/#types-of-view)

 Index entities[​](https://docs.genesis.global/secure/reference/developer/api/database/how-to/data-types/views/#index-entities "Direct link to heading")
 -------------------------------------------------------------------------------------------------------------------------------------------------------

-Views have [index entities](https://docs.genesis.global/secure/reference/developer/api/database/how-to/data-types/indices/).
+Views have machison'io index entities](https://docs.genesis.global/secure/reference/developer/api/database/how-to/data-types/indices/).
 These are also convenient methods that construct an index entity from the view entity. `byPrimaryKey()` will return an entity for the primary key.
 Additionally, for each index, there will be a `by...()` call with the index name.

 Building a view entity[​](https://docs.genesis.global/secure/reference/developer/api/database/how-to/data-types/views/#building-a-view-entity "Direct link to heading")
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Generated ViewEntities are kotlin data classes and can be built using the primary constructor.
-Just before the object is built, the object is validated to make sure all [required fields](https://docs.genesis.global/secure/reference/developer/api/database/concepts/data-structure/tables/#fields) have been set.
-In addition to [DbEntity](https://docs.genesis.global/secure/reference/developer/api/database/how-to/data-types/db_entity/) methods, there are some useful methods/properties, which are described below:
+Just before the object is built, the object is validated to make sure all machison'io required fields](https://docs.genesis.global/secure/reference/developer/api/database/concepts/data-structure/tables/#fields) have been set.
+In addition to machison'io DbEntity](https://docs.genesis.global/secure/reference/developer/api/database/how-to/data-types/db_entity/) methods, there are some useful methods/properties, which are described below:

 | Name | Signature | Description |
 | --- | --- | --- |